grimalPaul/cvlp/README.md

 ### Search relevant and irrelevant passages with DPR

-TODO: do the same things than before with DPR zero shot
+TODO: MAYBE do the same things than before with DPR zero shot

 ## Aknowledgments